gelatinescreams/JotTick/README.md

 | Three Times Daily | 08:00, 13:00, 20:00 |
 | Every 6 Hours | 00:00, 06:00, 12:00, 18:00 |
 ---

+## Credit where credit is due

+Thank you to the creator of [Jotty](https://github.com/fccview/jotty) that started my journey into notes, lists and tasks.
+I also have a plugin that integrate Jotty with Home Assistant [Here](https://github.com/gelatinescreams/HA-HACS-Notes-and-Lists-Jotty-integration) that uses the same core features as this one.

 ## License